-The setting begins in verse 1, "Be careful not to do your 'acts of righteousness' before men, to be seen by them.
-If you do, you will have no reward from your Father in heaven."
+The setting begins in verse 1, "Take heed that you do not do your acts of righteousness before men to be seen by them; otherwise you have no reward of your Father who is in heaven."
 What is true spirituality?
 There was much abuse of piety in first century Judaism.
 There were religious people doing the right things for the wrong reasons.
 That's behind Jesus' warning that begins chapter six.
 There's no room for spiritual showboats in Jesus' kingdom, specifically when it comes to three 'acts of righteousness' spelled out by the Lord in the first half of chapter 6.

 Jesus addresses the subjects of almsgiving in verses 2-4, prayer in verses 5-15, and fasting in verses 16-18.
 What did He say is the solution for abuse in these areas?
 Is it to stop giving, stop praying, and stop fasting?
 No!
-According to Jesus, the solution is that we as disciples need to learn to give rightly, pray rightly, and fast rightly if we're to please God.
+According to Jesus, the solution is that we need to learn to give rightly, pray rightly, and fast rightly as disciples if we're to please God.
 Since our immediate concern is prayer, we want to examine verses 5-8 where Jesus teaches us how to pray, and offers two warnings.

 A. Beware of your motive in prayer (5-6).
-"And when you pray, do not be like the hypocrites, for they love to pray standing in the synagogues and on the street corners to be seen by men.
-I tell you the truth, they have received their reward in full.
-But when you pray, go into your room, close the door and pray to your Father, who is unseen.
-Then your Father, who sees what is done in secret, will reward you."
+"And when thou prayest, thou shalt not be as the hypocrites are, for they love to pray standing in the synagogues and at the corners of the streets, that they may be seen by men.
+Verily I say unto you, they have their reward."

-Jesus begins, "And when you [KJV, thou]pray."
+Jesus begins, "And when thou prayest."
 The KJV points out a significant pronoun change missed in the modern translations.
 In verse one, He uses the plural "ye," but in verse 5 the singular, "thou."
 Why the shift?
 Because every individual must come to grips with motive in prayer.
 I can't do it for you, and you can't do it for me.